Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 As it’s only for special “alternative” transactions, it doesn’t cover all credit card transactions, but it helps offset some.

-As of 2022, cards are the favorite payment method for North Americans.
+As of 2023, cards are the favorite payment method for North Americans.
 Cash makes up less than 20% of all spending.
 Even then, its primary use is for purchases under $25.

 Having no card processing option is really not an option.
 So let’s instead look at the pros and cons of passing credit card fees onto customers.

+Flexibility.
 These options give flexibility to merchants with small businesses that simply can’t absorb extra fees.

-Surcharging is also not easy to set up.
-Equipment needs to be specially programmed to add surcharges.
+Not always legal.
 There are state and federal laws to navigate, and credit card networks enforce disclosure.
-Merchants have to put up signage in-store to notify customers of surcharging.
+Merchants have to take extra steps, including putting up signage in-store to notify customers of surcharging.

-Best practices of passing fees on to customers
+Best Practices of Passing Fees on to Customers

 To implement these practices without disruptions or complaints, it’s important to do the following: